-Petitioner underwent a psychological evaluation in June of 2019.
-The evaluator concluded that petitioner's prognosis for attaining minimally adequate parenting was poor given his history of pathological attachment, impaired judgment, and defensive responding during the evaluation.
-The evaluator recommended that petitioner attend psychotherapy, submit to medication management and random drug screenings, demonstrate the ability to maintain stable relationships and employment, and demonstrate an attachment to his children by complying with CPS intervention and services.
+Petitioner underwent her psychological evaluation in June of 2019.
+Petitioner claimed that she did not know how she became involved with CPS.
+However, petitioner was able to explain that C.C.-1 had previously alleged that a family friend sexually abused her, and that petitioner subsequently allowed the family friend to reenter the home.
+According to CPS documentation, petitioner "did not believe" that the abuse occurred, and the evaluator opined that petitioner's judgment was so exceedingly poor that she would not exercise appropriate protective behavior or sound judgment in the future.
+The evaluator concluded that petitioner's prognosis for attaining minimally adequate parenting was poor given her history of pathological attachment, impaired judgment, and failure to protect her children from foreseeable harm.
+The evaluator recommended that petitioner attend psychotherapy, submit to medication management and random drug screenings, demonstrate the ability to maintain stable relationships and employment, and demonstrate an attachment to her children by complying with CPS intervention and services.

 In July of 2019, the guardian filed a report on behalf of the children wherein she recommended termination of the parents' parental rights.
 The guardian reported that the parents failed to accept responsibility for their actions and believed that they had not done anything wrong with regard to the children, despite their stipulations of abuse and neglect.
-Nevertheless, the circuit court granted the parents' motions for post-dispositional improvement periods at a dispositional hearing held later that month.
+Despite the guardian's report, the circuit court granted the parents' motions for post-dispositional improvement periods at a hearing held later that month.